kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Example Bag of Words

-Document one contains words.
+Document one contains words
-Counts reflect frequency.
+Counts reflect frequency
 Zeros dominate the matrix

 > Bag-of-words represents text as word counts, ignoring grammar and word order.
 Despite its simplicity, BoW remains a strong baseline for many text classification tasks.